 While this spring fashion show event has a direct benefit for the three involved business, they all said it’s also giving back to the community by creating an event that brings people into the city’s core, and that has a positive economic impact.

-Hite, who previously worked at Courtyard by Marriott on Riverfront Plaza before being named Basil’s general manager eight years ago, said it took a while to build the restaurant’s Saturday and Sunday brunch offering, but as the fashion show events gain popularity, so are Basil’s weekend brunches as Sundays are almost as busy as Fridays nights at times.
+Hite, who previously worked at Courtyard by Marriott on Riverfront Plaza before she was named Basil’s general manager eight years ago, said it took a while to build the restaurant’s Saturday and Sunday brunch offering, but as the fashion show events gain popularity, so are Basil’s weekend brunches as Sundays are almost as busy as Fridays nights.

 LEADING LADIES OF BUTLER COUNTY

 This is the first in a series of stories featuring women in Butler County who shape their communities.
-These stories will feature women who are leading small, business and large businesses, institutions, and organizations.
+These stories will feature women who are leading small and large businesses, institutions, and organizations.
 To nominate someone, email mike.pitman@coxinc.com

 About the Author